EmberExperts/ember-cli-deploy-netlify-cli/README.md

 # ember-cli-deploy-netlify-cli

-Integrate your deploy pipeline with netlify.
+Integrate your deploy pipeline with netlify manual deploys using netlify-cli.

 # Compatibility